ERP exception messages flooding? Here's how not to be overwhelmed

 Achieving flawless forecasting reliability is hardly an option in our changing world.
 As it is impossible to eliminate uncertainty in operations altogether, exception messages might have to be viewed as a fact of life.

-Is there a surefire way to tweak the industrial planning process in order to optimize the intake, prioritization and overall management of these messages?
+Is there a surefire way to tweak the industrial planning process to optimize these messages' intake, prioritization, and overall management?
 Not really, unless you have significant time and budget on your hands.
 Process adjustments tend to be time-consuming and expensive (if only because of the need to engage in change management activities).
-So are initiatives aiming to reconfigure and/or customize ERP systems.
+So are initiatives aiming to reconfigure and customize ERP systems.
 And so are more recent attempts at using generic low-code and no-code platforms to build applications for managing exception messages automatically.
 Otherwise, taking special training can help you to navigate the lists of messages faster and more efficiently — to some extent.

 Fortunately, there's another way to improve the handling of Supply Chain and Production anomalies without upending the whole process and system.